-Assessment & Evaluation: Student evaluation is based on exams, assignments, reviews and class participation.
+Assessment & Evaluation: Student evaluation is based on exams, assignments, seminars, reviews and class participation.
 The grade allocation is as follows:

-Continuous Internal Assessment : 25 Marks End-Semester Exam: 75 Marks Two, 3 hour test for 75 Assignments, Three Hour examination on the marks and is converted to Reviews and whole syllabus for 75 Marks.
-15 marks Seminars for 10 Marks
+Continuous Internal Assessment : 25 Marks End-Semester Exam: 75 Marks Two, 3 hour test for 75 Assignments, Reviews, and Three Hour examination for 75 marks and is converted Seminars for 10 Marks Marks. to 15 marks